DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Methods

 The third example is \domain{wickedlocal.com}, a local news source in Boston, Massachusetts.
 Figure~\ref{fig:metric_distributions}(d) indicates that it is over-represented in Massachusetts, consistent with its localness score of 2.221.
 Unlike \domain{news9.com}, \domain{wickedlocal.com} is shared more often by Democratic users ($\mathcal{P}_\delta = -0.387$) and even more often by older users ($\mathcal{L}_\delta = 0.246$).
 Otherwise, the user base of \domain{wickedlocal.com} has a similar profile in terms of race ($\mathcal{L}_\delta = 0.071$) and gender ($\mathcal{P}_\delta = 0.060$) to that of \domain{news9.com}.

-Due to space constraints, we can only provide detailed demographic distributions for these three example domains.
-We have released an interactive app to allow readers to explore the patterns of other domains in our dataset at \url{domaindemoexplorer.streamlit.app}.
+Due to space constraints, we can only provide three case studies here.
+We have released an interactive app to allow readers to explore the patterns of other domains in our dataset at \url{domaindemo.info}.